bluegreen-labs/appeears/README.md

 You will be asked to provide a password to encrypt the keyring with.
-Upon the start of each session you will be asked to provide this password, unlocking all `apprs` credentials for this session.
+Upon the start of each session you will be asked to provide this password, unlocking all `appeears` credentials for this session.
 Should you ever forget the password just delete the file at:
 `~/.config/r-keyring/ecmwfr.keyring` and re-enter all your credentials.